 Back in 2011, lukeprog posted a textbook recommendation thread.
 It's a nice thread, but not every topic has a textbook recommendation.
 What are some other heuristics for selecting textbooks besides looking in that thread?

 Amazon star rating is the obvious heuristic, but it occurred to me that Amazon sales rank might actually be more valuable: It's an indicator that profs are selecting the textbook for their classes.
 And it's an indicator that the textbook has achieved mindshare, meaning you're more likely to learn the same terminology that others use.
 (But there are also disadvantages of having the same set of mental models that everyone else is using.)
+BTW, my dad claims Goodreads star ratings can have a more informative spread than Amazon ones.

 Somewhere I read that Elements of Statistical Learning was becoming the standard machine learning text partially because it's available for free online.
 That creates a wrinkle in the sales rank heuristic, because people are less likely to buy a book if they can get it online for free.
 (Though Elements of Statistical Learning appears to be a #1 bestseller on Amazon, in bioinformatics.)